FlorisDevreese/Flutter-CI-CD/README.md

 1. Add a new IOS app in the same Firebase project you created for Android
     - For just the distribution functionality, you only need to register your packageID (`com.example.cicdtemplate`).
 You can skip the other steps.
 2. Go to the distribution tab
-    - make sure you select the ios app
+    - Make sure you select the ios app
 3. The CI build created artifacts.
 One of those artifacts is `ios/Runner.ipa`.
 Download that artifact to your device and upload it to App Distribution tab in Firebase
     - This will create a new release
     - Add testers to the release (e.g. your own email)